ravibeta/JavaSamples/StreamDuplicity/README.md

 # StreamDuplicity
-a test application to exercise PravegaFlinkReader and PravegaFlinkWriter from a maven artifact deployed to Dell EMC Streaming Data platform.
+This is an application to copy data from a stream store to S3.